angelicaengstrom/javaparser-cc/report.md

 Angelica Engström: It was pretty hard to integrate it with our build process since there wasn’t alot of documentation to build the project with our IDE.

+Tianxing Wu: The experience is not very pleasant as junit is not very smart to only run specific tests or run things in parallel so it is very slow.
+The maven cli is also very painful to work with.
+I have used Hspec for test with Haskell code and it works very well out of the box and is far more intuitive.
 ### Your own coverage tool

 Show a patch (or link to a branch) that shows the instrumented code to